eosnetworkfoundation/docs/native/07_node-operation/100_migration-guides/04_upgrade-guide-spring-1-0.md

 ### State Log History Compression Disabled
 State history log file compression has been disabled.
 Consumers with state history will need to put together their own compression.

+### New State History Configuration Options
+Most node operators will never need to set these configuration options.
+If you are running State History you will need to set `finality-data-history`.
+- `finality-data-history` - When running SHiP to support Inter-Blockchain Communication (IBC) set `finality-data-history = true`.
+This will enable the new field, `get_blocks_request_v1`.
+The `get_blocks_request_v1` defaults to `null` before Savanna Consensus is activated.
 ### New Finalizer Configuration Options
+Scripts that move or delete the ‘data’ directory need to protect the finalizer safety file, or utilize this option to set another location for the finalizer safety.dat file.
 - `finalizers-dir` - Specifies the directory path for storing voting history.
 Node Operators may want to specify a directory outside of their nodeos' data directory, and manage this as distinct file.
 More information in [Guide to Managing Finalizer Keys](../../advanced-topics/managing-finalizer-keys).
-- `finality-data-history` - When running SHiP to support Inter-Blockchain Communication (IBC) set `finality-data-history = true`.
-This will enable the new field, `get_blocks_request_v1`.
-The `get_blocks_request_v1` defaults to `null` before Savanna Consensus is activated.
-- `vote-threads` - Sets the number of threads to handle voting.
-The default is sufficient for all know production setups, and the recommendation is to leave this value unchanged.

 ### New Vote-Threads Option
 Where there is a block producing node that connects to its peers through an intermediate nodeos, the intermediate nodeos will need to have an integer value greater then for `vote-threads`.
 The default value for `vote-threads` is 4.
 When `vote-threads` is not an integer greater then zero votes are not propagated.
+- `vote-threads` - Sets the number of threads to handle voting.
+The default is sufficient for all know production setups, and the recommendation is to leave this value unchanged.